PillowFishSticks/Kassie-MS4/TESTING.md

 #### Home Page

-1. Carousel images
+1. Home banner
-    - Click slider buttons, confirm that they work as expected.
+    - Click the 'Shop Now' button to ensure it takes the user to all products page.
-    - Adjust width of browser window, confirm image is responsive.
+    - Adjust width of browser window, confirm image is responsive and disappears on mobile devices.

-2. On Sale section
+2. Inspo section
-    - Click on each of the items to ensure it takes the user to the correect item detail page.
+    - Click on each of the inspo titles to ensure it takes the user to the correct inspo page.

-3. Shop by pet
+    - Check that an extra inspo is added on medium and small devices to help with styling.

+3. On sale section
-    - Hover over each of the buttons to ensure that the pet name display.
+    - Click the 'Shop Now' button to ensure it takes the user to all specials page.
+    - Adjust width of browser window, confirm image is responsive and disappears on mobile devices.

+4. Shop by furniture
-    - Click each of the buttons to ensure the user is taken to the correct items display page.
+    - Click each of the buttons to ensure the user is taken to the correct products display page.

-#### Pet pages
+#### Furniture pages

-1. Types of items
+1. Types of products
     - Click tag buttons, confirm they work and go to the correct locations.
     - Click each of the dropdown links, confirm they go to the correct location.
-    - Click the All items link, confirm all items for that pet are displayed.
+    - Click the All products link, confirm all products for that category are displayed.
     - Confirm that the image and prices displayed are correct.
-    - Click multiple items, confirm that the user is taken to the correct items detail page.
+    - Click multiple products, confirm that the user is taken to the correct products detail page.

 2. Sorting options
     - Select the different sorting options from the menu one by one, confirm that the iteems are sorted in the orders selected.